thedude0606/manusoptions/DECISIONS.md

 - Added data validation checks at each stage of processing
 - Designed debug output to clearly show data flow from technical indicators to final recommendations
 - Enhanced streaming data debugging to show contract key formats and matching statistics
+- Created dedicated StreamingDebugMonitor class for continuous monitoring of streaming data flow
+- Implemented comprehensive logging with timestamps for all streaming events
+- Added real-time statistics tracking for streaming data updates and match rates

 ## Error Handling
 - Improved error messages to provide clear guidance to users